rust-embedded/wg/rfcs/0000-multi-core-soundness.md

 data placed in a known section, and have that wrapper implement `CoreSync`, allowing the application to copy references to the data between cores.

-## Interactions with Symmetric Multi-Processing (SMP) apps

-In SMP apps, only a single executable is used for all cores, while each core can have a separate entry point.
-This means that all `static`s are shared by default.

-Since defining a `static` only requires that its type is `Sync`, not `CoreSync`, this might seem like an unsound configuration.
-However, since all `static`s are in shared memory accessible by all cores, the `CoreSync` contract is fulfilled.

-There are other issues making usage of SMP apps difficult, but solving those is outside the scope of this RFC.
-It is likely that the embedded Rust ecosystem will settle on Asymmetric Multi-Processing (AMP) apps instead, where each core runs its own program that *might* opt into sharing parts of their data.

 ## `bare_metal::Mutex` is now sound

 Since a `Mutex` only turns `Send` data into `Sync` data, it does not allow any